 Abby was my go to person for decades.
 She knew me very well.
 She knew my story.
 She listened…deeply.
-I miss not being about to reach out to her and it doesn’t seem to get much easier with time, especially during crazy moments like these.
+I miss not being about to reach out to her, especially during crazy moments like these.

 Well, think I will put the timer on for twenty minutes, rant first, rave second.
 Then pick myself up and go back to business as unusual.